Insights

 How Website Best Practices Differentiate B2B Brands

 In B2B, your website isn’t just a digital presence.
 It’s proof of credibility.
-“If it’s built properly, meaning to best practices, Google has a criterion.
-It has to be a progressive web app,” says Cyndi Masters.
-In plain terms, your site needs to be lightning-fast, work smoothly on every device, and be consistent from South Africa to Seattle.
+“If it’s built properly, meaning to best practices, Google evaluates it positively against its criteria for quality,” says Cyndi Masters.
+In plain terms, your site needs to be lightning-fast, work smoothly on every device, and deliver a user experience that's consistent from South Africa to Seattle.

 Accessibility is another area where excellence sets brands apart.
-“It’s the law in so many places,” says Masters.
-“If you ignore it, you’ll get sued here or fined in other countries.”
+“It’s the law in so many markets around the world,” says Masters.
+“If you ignore it, you’ll get sued here, or fined in other countries, if not completely expelled from their market.”

 Beyond compliance, accessibility drives visibility.
 It helps your SEO and increases your chances of appearing in Google’s rich answer snippets where buyers search for solutions.